SubhMSFT/CosmosDBPostmanGuide/README.md

 Before you click on the **SEND** button, you need to ensure your Headers are set correctly as well.
 E.g. for creating a Document, if you fire the API call without mentioning the Partition Key for your collection, it will fail.
 You will need to set:

 - **x-ms-documentdb-partitionkey**: this will be in the format, ["whateverisyourpartitionkey"].
 E.g. in my collection, /LastName is the Partition Key.
 So I have put ["Jobs"] in my example.
-Common error that you can do include:
+Common errors that you can do include:
 1. Not providing x-ms-documentdb-partitionkey.
 API call will fail.
 2. Keeping x-ms-documentdb-partitionkey blank.
 API call will fail.
 3. Keeping x-ms-documentdb-partitionkey within quotes only.
 E.g. "Jobs" is incorrect.